ansible-collections/ibm_zos_core/docs/source/playbook_config_setup.rst

 You can specify the SSH port used by Ansible and instruct Ansible where to write the temporary files on the target.
-This can be easily done by adding the options to your inventory or `ansible.cfg`.
+This can be easily done by adding the options to your inventory or to `ansible.cfg`.

 An example of adding these options to `ansible.cfg` is shown below.
-For more details, see the sample `ansible.cfg`_ notes.
+For additional details, see the sample `ansible.cfg`_ notes.

 .. code-block:: yaml